 During my doctorate, I completed an 18-month residency in the Department of Primatology at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, before moving to the Department of Evolutionary Genetics as a post-doctoral scientist.
 I then joined the Chinese Academy of Sciences and Max Planck Society Partner Institute for Computational Biology in Shanghai, China, where I served three-and-a-half years as a post-doctoral fellow.

-My work to date has been generously funded with almost 1,000,000 USD in research support, from the University of Aberdeen (Expedition, Alumni Annual and Small Grants Funds), the Royal Geographical Society with Institute of British Geographers, the Royal Scottish Geographical Society, the Gilchrist Educational Trust, the Orangutan Foundation UK, the North of England Zoological Society at Chester Zoo, the John Reid Trust, the Primate Society of Great Britain (through a Charles A Lockwood Memorial Grant), the Arcus Foundation, Darwin College, the Leverhulme Centre for Human Evolutionary Studies at the University of Cambridge, the Division of Biological Anthropology at the University of Cambridge, the Cambridge Ridgeway-Venn studentship, the Miss Millie Foundation, the Max Planck Society, the American Association of Zoo Keepers Los Angeles Chapter, the Orang Utan Republik Foundation (as recipient of the 2012 LP Jenkins Memorial Fellowship), the German Academic Exchange Service, Hendrix College, Henry Vilas Zoo, the Chinese Academy of Sciences, the National Natural Science Foundation of China (Grant Nos.
+My work to date has been generously funded with more than 1,000,000 USD in research support, from the University of Aberdeen (Expedition, Alumni Annual and Small Grants Funds), the Royal Geographical Society with Institute of British Geographers, the Royal Scottish Geographical Society, the Gilchrist Educational Trust, the Orangutan Foundation UK, the North of England Zoological Society at Chester Zoo, the John Reid Trust, the Primate Society of Great Britain (through a Charles A Lockwood Memorial Grant), the Arcus Foundation, Darwin College, the Leverhulme Centre for Human Evolutionary Studies at the University of Cambridge, the Division of Biological Anthropology at the University of Cambridge, the Cambridge Ridgeway-Venn studentship, the Miss Millie Foundation, the Max Planck Society, the American Association of Zoo Keepers Los Angeles Chapter, the Orang Utan Republik Foundation (as recipient of the 2012 LP Jenkins Memorial Fellowship), the German Academic Exchange Service, Hendrix College, Henry Vilas Zoo, the Chinese Academy of Sciences, the National Natural Science Foundation of China (Grant Nos.
 31450110070 and 91331203), the Sacramento Zoo Conservation Fund, Como Park Zoo and Conservatory, The Orang-utan Conservation Genetics Trust, Orangutan Outreach, Rock of Apes II and III, the Morris Animal Foundation, and by the generosity of private donors.
 I am delighted to extend my research into 2018 with new grants from the Association of Zoos and Aquariums, with the renewed support of the Ronna Noel Charitable Trust, and with my third grant from the Arcus Foundation.
 My active grants exceed $250,000 through 2019.